The Forward: Notable columns and features

-Forward 50

 The "Forward 50" is a list of 50 Jewish Americans "who have made a significant impact on the Jewish story in the past year", published annually as an editorial opinion of The Forward since 1994.
 The list was the initiative of Seth Lipsky, founding editor of the English Forward.

 According to the magazine's website, this is not a scientific study, but rather the opinion of staff members, assisted by nominations from readers.
 The Forward does not endorse or support any of the people in the listing.
 The rankings are divided into different categories (which may vary from year to year): Top Picks, Politics, Activism, Religion, Community, Culture, Philanthropy, Scandals, Sports and, as of 2010, Food.

 The list also includes those Jews whose impact in the past year has been dramatic and damaging.